Norwegian Military Academy: Application and selection

 Applicants must be Norwegian citizens aged between 18 and 25, pass drafting, pass health requirements, pass minimum requirements on physical tests and have higher education entrance qualifications.

 Selection

 The applicants will first go through the Armed Forces’ admission and selection process at Camp Sessvollmoen, common for all higher education in the armed forces.

-Appicants must pass a series of psychological and physical tests, medical examinations, and interviews.
+Applicants must pass a series of psychological and physical tests, medical examinations, and interviews.
 Those who pass the first part of the admission process must then complete a selection exercise.

 The applicants who are best suited will be offered to start at the school.